lecritch/neural_networks_p1-chi-sea-dsc/README.md

 Here is a good summary of different [loss functions]( https://ml-cheatsheet.readthedocs.io/en/latest/loss_functions.html):

-We use the loss function to calculate the gradient.
+We not only use the the loss function to see our model is improving, we use it to update our parameters.
 The gradient of the loss function is calculated in relation to each parameter of our neural net.

 $$\large dw_1 = \displaystyle\frac{d\mathcal{L}(\hat y , y)}{d w_1} = \displaystyle\frac{d\mathcal{L}(\hat y , y)}{d \hat y}\displaystyle\frac{d\hat y}{dz}\displaystyle\frac{dz}{d w_1} = x_1 dz $$

 Working through the Learn's Intro to Neural Networks will allow you to dive deep into the partial derivatives.
 For now, I will just point out that the derivative of the weight is multiplied by the derivative of our activation function, *dz*.
 Here you can get a glimpse of the problem with the sigmoid/tanh as an activation function for a hidden layer.
-Since the derivative of the sigmoid approaches zero for very large positive or negative numbers, the update to the parameters (the partial derivative multiplied by a learning rate ($ \alpha $) approaches zero.
+Since the derivative of the sigmoid approaches zero for very large positive or negative numbers, the update to the parameters (the partial derivative multiplied by a learning rate ($ \alpha $)) approaches zero.

 $$w_1 := w_1 - \alpha dw_1$$